-Qoyllur Riti remains today very traditional and has retained a sense of authenticity, alcohol is banned and there are no venders allowed, this gives the festival a spiritual emphasis.
+Qoyllur Riti remains today very traditional and has retained a sense of authenticity, alcohol is banned and there are no vendors allowed, this gives the festival a spiritual emphasis.
 Like most Peruvian traditions, Qoyllur Riti is now a mix of indigenous and catholic heritage.
-In the Seventeen hundreds, the church believed that Christ appeared to a local boy and there is said to be a stone with Christs foot print that is now stored in a mountain sanctuary.
+In the Seventeen hundreds, the church believed that Christ appeared to a local boy and there is said to be a stone with Christ footprint that is now stored in a mountain sanctuary.
 Since this time, the festival has also had a strong Catholic influence.

-Peru tourism is growing yearly with the famous Inca sites like Machu Picchu on top of every ones list.
+Peru tourism is growing yearly with the famous Inca sites like Machu Picchu on top of everyone’s list.
 Travel from Cusco by train and visit the Inca citadel.
-Year round tourists make the trek from Cusco on the famous Inca Trail.
-If you want to experience the Inca Trail than you will have to book months in advance as the trail sells out quickly.
-On your tour to Peru take the time to see the all the other attractions that Peru has to offer, like Lake Titicaca with its fascinating Uros people who live on the lake on islands built out of reeds.
+Year-round tourists make the trek from Cusco on the famous Inca Trail.
+If you want to experience the Inca Trail then you will have to book months in advance as the trail sells out quickly.
+On your tour to Peru take the time to see all the other attractions that Peru has to offer, like Lake Titicaca with its fascinating Uros people who live on the lake on islands built out of reeds.
 Alternatively, why not take a tour to the Amazon region of Peru to visit all the nature that you will ever want to see.
-Peru is full of wonderful places to visit and is consider one of the most diverse countries on the planet.
+Peru is full of wonderful places to visit and is considered one of the most diverse countries on the planet.
 Getting to Peru is easy with flights from the US, Europe and Australia daily.